KidsRead/Books for NYC Schools

 Through Books for NYC Schools, we reach out to schools-in-need in the five boroughs and implement book drives to help supply books to public school libraries and classes, and to youth organizations in the city.
 As a result of conducting regular outreach to a list of over 600 public schools in the five boroughs, we now have 75 schools and organizations signed on to the program, and that list grows each month.
 Our donations include everything from picture books for beginning readers to literary fiction for high-schoolers.
 When the program began in 2010, we gathered 5,000 books for school libraries, classes and youth organizations in the city.
 In 2011, we built the program to gather 20,000 books and in 2012, 35,000.
 In addition to sending groups of donated books to each school for their library, we also work directly with the schools to get class “wish lists” from teachers.
 When schools have particular requests not met by the books donated, we try to fulfill these school-specific needs through partnerships with publishers and generous individuals.

 Want to help?
-We have three easy ways for you to donate to the program.
-You can bring new or gently-used books appropriate to grades K-12 to The Center; you can make a tax-deductible cash donation; or you can purchase specific books for our school wish lists.
+You can bring new or gently-used books appropriate to grades K-12 to The Center or you can make a tax-deductible donation.
 Click here to find out more.

 Are you a publisher?
 We welcome donations of single copies for school libraries or multiple copies of titles for class curricula.
 And remember that high school students are reading classics and literary fiction, so many of your adult titles are perfect for students in grades 9-12.